-- Successfully working with businesses and city officials in Coon Rapids to repeal the gasoline pre-pay ordinance
+- Successfully worked with businesses and city officials in Coon Rapids to repeal the gasoline pre-pay ordinance

 - Being a resource and advocate for affected businesses on current and future transportation issues, including Hwy 65 and Hwy 10

-- Establishing Business Councils in Coon Rapids and Blaine to keep the lines of communication open and discuss topics of mutual interest
+- Established Business Councils in Coon Rapids and Blaine to keep the lines of communication open and discuss topics of mutual interest

-- Working with White Bear Lake Area Chamber and local businesses to address the issue of the Rice Creek Bridge, a critical part of freight rail supply chain.
+- Worked with White Bear Lake Area Chamber and local businesses to address the issue of the Rice Creek Bridge, a critical part of freight rail supply chain.